 An extreme weather phenomenon strikes remote, inaccessible Katavi National Park in Southern Tanzania.
 The powerful local tribes of hippo, lion and crocodile struggle for survival while defending their turf from intruders.
-This allegorical tale offers a fascinating insight into how an animal society can be affected by a changing climate and how this situation requires new strategies and changed behaviors from everyone.

-n the secluded world of Katavi National Park, this documentary feature captures a once-in-a-lifetime event: during a very special year, a severe drought and flood due to a 90-year cyclic change in climate makes life increasingly difficult over the course of the seasons.
+This allegorical tale offers a fascinating insight into how an animal society can be affected by a changing climate and how this situation n the secluded world of Katavi National Park, this documentary feature captures a once-in-a-lifetime event: during a very special year, a severe drought and flood due to a 90-year cyclic change in climate makes life increasingly difficult over the course of the seasons.